DemuteStudio/Ambiance-Creator/README.md

 - Pan Range: Variation range from -100 to +100

 The tool is meant to create ambiances of any length.
-If the total length is 20 minutes but your file is only 1 minutes long, it will be copied 20 times.
+If the total length is 20 minutes but your file is only 1 minute long, it will be copied 20 times.
-If you remember, I've splitted the 1'40 long file into 10 seconds pieces.
-Let's roll 2d20 and take advantage of that.
+If you remember, I split the 1'40 long file into 10-second pieces.
+Let’s roll 2d20 and take advantage of that.

-Choose the "Absolute" mode and set the interval at a negative value.
+Choose the "Absolute" mode and set the interval to a negative value.
 This value will be the length of the overlap between each item.
-Let's say we want a 1 second overlap and set the interval at -1 second.
+Let’s say we want a 1-second overlap, so set the interval to -1 second.
-We don't need any variation of this value, we can set it at 0%.
+We don’t need any variation for this value, so set it to 0%.

 Pitch and Volume are up to you.
-I will let these at the default value.
+I’ll leave these at their default values.
-However, since our bed is supposed to be the foundation of the ambiance, let's disable the random pan.
+However, since our bed is supposed to be the foundation of the ambiance, let’s disable random pan.

-You're container should looks like this:
+Your container should look like this:

 ![image](https://github.com/user-attachments/assets/e9ff62a5-c8c3-4372-bab7-15b2ff21739e)

 You can save the preset now if you whish.
-Keep in mind that with the same preset's name, the previous one will be overriden.
-Feel free to rename it if you want to have a raw and a tweaked version.
+Keep in mind that with the same preset name, the previous one will be overwritten.
+Feel free to rename it if you want to have both a raw and a tweaked version.

-It's now time to test if these parameters.
+Now it’s time to test these parameters.
 Create a time selection on the Reaper timeline of the desired size.
-You can see that the previous "No time selection, please create one" message turned into a "Create Ambiance" button with an option next to it.
+You’ll see that the previous "No time selection, please create one" message has turned into a "Create Ambiance" button with an option next to it.
-We'll discuss this option in a second.
+We’ll discuss this option in a second.
 Press the "Create Ambiance" button.

 ![image](https://github.com/user-attachments/assets/e74a3e6b-1df7-4dd4-a863-391de374c7c4)

 Congratulation !
-You have created you're first bed with the tool o//
+You’ve created your first bed with the tool o//

-You can notice that the track structure is the same as the Group/Container.
+You’ll notice that the track structure matches the Group/Container.
-Each item overlap each other with a 1 second crossfade and the last item has been trimmed precisly at the end of the time selection.
+Each item overlaps the next with a 1-second crossfade, and the last item has been trimmed precisely at the end of the time selection.
 Each item has its own pitch and volume.
 ![image](https://github.com/user-attachments/assets/468f0715-ffec-47d4-af36-6b3d2bb06184)

 if you're not satisfied with the result, you can change the parameters and press the "Regenerate" button next to the container.

-With the "Override existing tracks" checkbox enabled, the track structure will be preserved on each regeneration, no matter the source (Global, Groups or Container).
-It's interesting when you already tweaked your track volume, pan, fx etc and want to keep that but just change the content.
+- With the "Override existing tracks" checkbox enabled, the track structure will be preserved on each regeneration, no matter the source (Global, Groups, or Container).
+This is handy if you’ve already tweaked your track volume, pan, FX, etc., and want to keep that but just change the content.
-If you change the time selection, only this time selection will be generate.
-If there is content in the time selection, it will be deleted and regenerate.
-The new content will be crossfade with what is outside the timeselection.
+If you change the time selection, only that time selection will be generated.
+If there’s content in the time selection, it will be deleted and regenerated.
+The new content will be crossfaded with what’s outside the time selection.
 The length of this crossfade can be set in the Settings.
 ![image](https://github.com/user-attachments/assets/41342f0f-c195-46ed-bbae-af818dac1ad9)

-If "Override existing tracks" is disabled, the tracks will be deleted and recreated each time you Generate (It's still local.
+- If "Override existing tracks" is disabled, the tracks will be deleted and recreated each time you Generate (It's still local.
 So if you regenerate only 1 container, only the track related to this container will be deleted/created.)

+**Tadaaaa**
-All right, this is the whole loop !
-Now let's populate our database to create reusable container and modular ambiance !
+All right, that’s the whole loop!
+Now let’s populate our database to create reusable containers and modular ambiances!

 ![image](https://github.com/user-attachments/assets/b602d03f-6ef0-4397-b9ef-13664d746d73)